-If you’re being chased by a tiger, is that the best time to have an erection?
+Say you’re being chased by a tiger, ask yourself, is now the best time to have an erection?

-The chemical our actual human bodies produce when we feel ‘not safe’ or ‘stressed’ is adrenaline.
-Adrenaline is very helpful when we are in a tiger-chasing situation.
+Adrenaline is very helpful when we are in a tiger-chase situation.
 We need razor sharp focus, energy, fight or flight mindset and response.
 However, it also tells our bodies not to feel pleasure or create erections.
-So in a sexual situation, it’s not the best ingredient to add for the best time.
+So in a sexual situation, it’s not the best ingredient to add to have the best time.

 I have seen clients feel more pleasure, more enjoyment and yes, more physical response, when they move their focus onto two simple but powerful questions before sex or pumping:

 “What might be making me feel stressed or unsafe right now?”

 “What could I do to feel more safe and relaxed?”

 Get adrenaline and cortisol out of your system in 10 seconds or less :

 Take three deep breaths.
 Imagine the breath filling up your belly.
 Make your exhale longer than the inhale was.

 Shake out your hands like you’re getting water off them.
 Roll your shoulders back.
 Adjust your posture so you are sitting or standing strong and grounded like a tree.

 Close your eyes and think about what it would feel like if all the tension in your head, eyes, jaw melted away.